A new Parameterization for the Pion Vector Form Factor: Results for the pion phases, inelasticities and form factors in the -wave

 The $s$ dependence of the non 2$\pi$ data shown in Fig.~\ref{fig:FFnon2pi} calls at least for two inelastic channels, since there is a change in slope visible at around $s\sim 0.9$.
 In fit \#2 this is accounted for by the inclusion of the $\pi\omega$ channel.
 However, even this three channel fit is still too simplified, for there should be not only correlations amongst the 4 pions in channel 2 included, e.g. from $a_1\pi$, $\rho\rho$, and $\rho \sigma$.
 In addition there are also channels like $\eta\pi\pi$.
 The data included in the current study does not allow one to disentangle these and therefore to improve the description of $r$ further.
 What is necessary is an inclusion of the large number of exclusive measurements available from $e^+e^-$ annihilation.
 We leave this to a future study.

+In contradistinction to most approaches in this model direct couplings of the photon to the continuum channels are included; all fits called for non--zero values of these (c.f.
+Tab.~\ref{tab:parameters}).
+However, the same effect could also be achived by inclusion of a heavy ($m>4$ GeV) resonance.
+In order to decide if the dynamics included here is sufficient a fit to more, exclusive data is compulsory.
 It is important to stress that the mass parameters given in the table are bare parameters that get renormalized by the self energies.
-It is therefore possible that the resonance poles come out similar in both fits, for the unitarization effects are different.
-However, we postpone the determination of pole positions and residues, which requires the evaluation of the elastic $T$--matrix $\tilde T$ in the complex plane, to a later work.
+It is therefore possible that the lowest resonance poles come out very close in both fits, for the unitarization effects are different.
+However, we postpone the determination of pole positions, which requires the evaluation of the elastic $T$--matrix $\tilde T$ in the complex plane, to a later work.

+A direct $\rho\pi\omega$ coupling was shown to be significant, e.g., in~\cite{GMSW}.
+The information how strong this transition is in the present approach is contained in the values of the corresponding residue at the $\rho(770)$ pole, however, to get access to this also calls for an analytic continuation of the amplitudes into the complex plane.

-At small, space like energies the results of the two fits give identical results, c.f. left panel of Fig.~\ref{fig:pionFFsmalls}.
+The results of the two fits for the vector form factor at space--like energies are shown in the left panel of Fig.~\ref{fig:pionFFsmalls}.
 Both lead to a pion radius slightly enhanced compared to what comes from the Omn\`es function itself, shown by the dot--dashed line: through the inclusion of the high-lying resonances the mean square charge radius of the pion increases by nearly 10\% from 0.40 fm$^2$ to 0.44 fm$^2$.
 The latter value is consistent with the values extracted in Refs.~\cite{eta2pipigamma,gilberto}.
 For the curvature we find $c_V=3.9$ GeV$^{-4}$, in line with Refs.~\cite{ours,ana}.
 The effect of the higher resonances is quantitatively in line with expectations from dimensional analysis that predicts an effect on the mean square radius of order of the square of the inverse resonance mass $\sim 0.02$ fm$^2$.
-At higher space like energies the results move appart from each other.
-While fit \# 2 is consistent with the largely model independent bounds for the form factor derived in Ref.~\cite{ananew}, fit \# 1 (the form factor from the Omnes function) is at most marginally consistent (inconsistent).
+At higher space like energies the results of both fits are consistent with the largely model independent bounds for the form factor derived in Ref.~\cite{ananew}, while the form factor from the Omnes function is inconsistent.